backdrop-contrib/slick/slick_example/README.txt

 from this example.

 The samples depend on existence of "field_image", normally available at Article at Standard install.
-And field_images which you should create manually, or adjust the example references to images accordngly at the Views edit page.
+And "field_images" which you should create manually, or adjust the example references to images accordngly at the Views edit page.

 See admin/reports/fields for the list of your fields.